 Are Swiss watches cheaper in Switzerland?
-This is a question that many watch enthusiasts have been asking for a long time.
+Many watch enthusiasts have been asking this question for a long time.

 In this article, we will explore the factors that affect the prices of Swiss watches in Switzerland.
 We will examine the exchange rate and currency, value-added tax (VAT), and supply and demand to determine whether Swiss watches are cheaper in Switzerland.